 Step 6: Look over the settings of your preset to determine whether you want to make any changes.
 Some photographers and photo editors choose to save all their settings except for the exposure settings, especially if they want to use the preset on images that were not taken during the same event.

-Step 7: Choose the folder where you want to save the preset for easy access.
+Step 7: Choose the folder where you want to save the preset for easy access, as seen above.

 Creating a preset on its own is not a difficult task.
 The tricky part is choosing the right settings to save with your preset.
 To master this feature, you will need to determine which settings are appropriate for your current photo, as well as the photos you will apply your presets to in the future.